 What facilities are open

-Outdoor gyms, outdoor swimming pools and playgrounds can open, as can clubhouse bars and restaurants (see below for more details).
-Indoor gyms, swimming pools and leisure facilities can open from 25 July.
-See the indoor facilities guidance.
+Indoor gyms, swimming pools and leisure facilities can also open following the indoor facilities guidance.

 Travelling for physical activity